Chichester: Religion

 Chichester Cathedral, founded in the 11th century, is dedicated to the Holy Trinity, and contains a shrine to Saint Richard of Chichester.
 Its spire, built of the weak local stone, collapsed and was rebuilt during the 19th century.
 In the south aisle of the cathedral a glass panel in the floor enables a view of the remains of a Roman mosaic pavement.
 The cathedral is unusual in Britain in having a separate bell tower a few metres away from the main building, rather than integrated into it.
 Within the cathedral there is the medieval tomb of Richard FitzAlan, Earl of Arundel and his wife Eleanor Plantagenet, the inspiration of the poem "An Arundel Tomb", by Philip Larkin.
 A memorial statue exists of William Huskisson, once member of parliament for the city, but best remembered as the first man to be run over by a railway engine.
 Leonard Bernstein's Chichester Psalms were commissioned for the cathedral.

 In addition to the cathedral there are five Church of England churches, St Richard's Roman Catholic church and nine religious buildings of other denominations.
-Redundant churches include the Grade I-listed St John the Evangelist's Church, an octagonal white-brick proprietary chapel with an impressive three-decker pulpit.
+Redundant churches include the Grade I-listed St John the Evangelist's Church, an octagonal white-brick proprietary chapel with an impressive three-decker pulpit, and the 11th century church of St Mary in Whyke, one of the oldest buildings in Chichester; the church has been known as St Rumbold's (Whyke was formerly known as Rumboldswhyke); Whyke is mentioned in the Domesday Book.

 St Mary's Hospital Almshouses are a 13th-century religious foundation located at St Martin's Square, providing housing and care for elderly people from the Chichester diocese.

 Sport and leisure

 Chichester City F.C. is the main football club and is based at Oaklands Park.
 They play in the Isthmian League South East Division.
 The rugby club, Chichester R.F.C., is also based at Oaklands Park.

+The Chichester Falcons are an amateur baseball and softball team based in Chichester.
+The club competes in the Solent Softball League, featuring teams from towns/cities including Portsmouth, Fareham, Eastleigh and Southampton.
+The Falcons play co-ed slowpitch softball and are part of the growing amateur softball scene along the south coast of England, with league games typically taking place during the summer season at Oaklands Park.

 Chichester Priory Park Cricket Club play at Priory Park.

 Chichester Hockey Club play at Chichester College.

 Chichester is also host to a Detachment of the Army Cadet Force who meet several times a week at the detachment located within the former Roussilon Barracks.

 The city is home to the Chichester Sharks Flag American Football Club who are members of the BAFA National League.

 Chichester Runners and A.C. is a club with runners and athletes of all ages.
 Other sports include cycling.